 How Water May Affect The Quality Of Trolling Fishing Trips

-6 Hour “Most Popular” Fishing Territory – Out To 20 Miles
+6 Hour “Most Popular” Fishing Territory – Out To 15 Miles

-The 6 hour territory is from the beach, out to 20 nautical miles offshore.
+The 6 hour territory is from the beach, out to 15 nautical miles offshore.
 During the summer months, we only offer 6 hour trips.
 We actually have two trips a day, except on Sunday’s.
 We shut down on Sunday to rest, but if we miss a day because of weather, we will try and make up a day.
 This area is the most popular zone we fish.
 This area has a lot of artificial reefs in it and has a lot of fish on them.
 The waters are shallow or usually 100′ or less in depth.
-20 miles is about how far we can range out given we only have 6 hours time from dock to dock.
+15 miles is about how far we can range out given we only have 6 hours time from dock to dock.
 In years past, we have always figured about a 2 hour ride out, 2 hours of bottom/reef fishing and a 2 hour ride home.

 Depending on the time of year it is, we almost always pull high speed trolling lures while we are running to and from the fishing grounds.
 Spring is usually not that god for high speed trolling because the water temperatures are cooler and the migratory fish that inhabit these waters are not here yet.
 High speed trolling gets better beginning in mid to late May and continues to the end of October when gulf waters are warmest.
 The purpose of high speed trolling is to maximize hook time in the water and to catch a few bonus fish for supper.
 As long as the water is clear or not muddy because of a lot of rain, I think we will have a banner year trolling.

 Since bigger is not always better, we focus more on “quality” than we do on the size of the fish.
-To us, a quality red snapper is 16″ barely legal to 18″ in length.
+To us, a quality red snapper is 16″ barely legal to 17″ in length.
 These fish are younger and do not hold high levels of Hg in them like the older fish (over 24″) do.
 So, we really mean quality fish when we are talking about red snapper.
 We do catch our share of giant, 10-15 pound or larger red snapper.
 Because the food quality is not good and they are mostly brood stock, we give our anglers the option to release them or keep them.
 We are amazed at how many anglers we take fishing who understand the importance of letting the bigger female fish go.
 The parents who choose us, in our opinion, are doing a good job raising their kids to be conservation minded.

 How we do things differently and guarantee our customers catch quality fish, is we build reefs where nobody knows where they are located.
 This is what makes us so successful when it comes to giving our customers bent rods and a lot of action.

-Most of the reef fish located within 20 nm are red snapper, triggerfish, a few vermilion snapper (beeliners) and some migratory or seasonal trolling fish like king mackerel, spanish mackerel and bonito.
+Most of the reef fish located within 15 nm are red snapper, triggerfish, a few vermilion snapper (beeliners) and some migratory or seasonal trolling fish like king mackerel, spanish mackerel and bonito.
 The reef fish are around all year.
 The trolling fish are seasonal from mid May to October each year.
 The water quality or salinity has an effect on the trolling fish bite.

 You will have a lot of fun on a 6 hour trip.
 I guarantee it, or will make it right!

 10 Hour Fishing Territory – 25 Miles to 40 Miles Offshore

-The full day, 10-12 hour territory is from about 31 nautical miles offshore to 55 miles.
+The full day, 10 hour territory is from about 25 nautical miles offshore to 40 miles.
 This area is very popular for those who want to have a chance to catch a cart load of fish and a few more varieties or species of fish.
 In the past decade, fishing pressure in this zone has decreased because of the number of people fishing stayed close to shore or in the 6 or 8 hour range who were chasing nice size red snapper.
 Now everything has changed in those close areas and mostly over fished.
 That is why if you want a chance to catch some really nice fish, you need to book a full day charter.

 Most of the reef fish located in this area are red snapper, triggerfish, vermilion snapper (beeliners), red porgy (white snapper) greater amberjack, almaco jacks, gag grouper, scamp grouper, and some migratory or trolling fish like king mackerel, bonito, possibly some seasonal mahi mahi or wahoo.
 There are some white marlin caught on full day trips in the fall of the year, but if you want marlin or tuna, you need to consider an overnight or 30 hour trip or longer.